gootga/MIXTUM/README.md

 ## Abstract

-Mixtum is a Python-based code that provides estimates of ancestry contributions in a hybrid derived from a two-way admixture based on bi-allelic genotype data.
-The outcomes of Mixtum are based on the geometric interpretation of the  $f$-statistics formalism.
-Designed with the intent of being user-friendly as a priority, Mixtum allows to handle interactively a menu of populations provided by the user to build up different admixture models altogether with the set of auxiliary populations required by the framework.
-The results are presented graphically.
+Mixtum is a Python-based code that estimates ancestry contributions in a hybrid derived from a two-way admixture based on bi-allelic genotype data.
+The outcomes of Mixtum come from the geometric interpretation of the  $f$-statistics formalism.
+Designed with user-friendliness as a priority, Mixtum allows to interactively handle a menu of user-supplied populations to build different mixture models in conjunction with the set of auxiliary populations required by the framework.
+The results are presented graphically, including principal components plots of the allele frequencies in the dataset.
 More importantly, Mixtum provides a novel index (an angle) that assesses the quality of the ancestral reconstruction of the model under scrutiny.
-The conventional quantities such as the  $f_3$ admixture test and the $f_4$-ratio statistics are also provided.
+The conventional statistics $f_2$, $f_3$, $f_4$ as well as the  $f_3$ admixture test and the $f_4$-ratio are also provided.

 ### References